-Syphilis model
+UBSTI model

 General description

 We have built a deterministic compartmental SIS-SIRS model in discrete time.
 We split the population into four sub-populations: general males, men who have sex with men and women (MSMW), general females, and female sex workers (FSW).
 At any time step t, a member of any population can be either susceptible or infected.
 If that population is undergoing PPT, that member may also be in an additional state, resistant due to PPT.
 While a person is resistant due to PPT, we assume they cannot develop syphilis.